 Want to get involved?
 Below are some ways you can help:

-Our deadline to receive cards is on Friday, December 4th.
-Please mail in or drop off cards to one of the following addresses:
+Our deadline to receive cards is on Monday, December 1st.
+Please mail in or drop off cards.
+Click here to find your local chapter.

 For questions, please call 904-246-1395.

 What is the Holiday Mail for Heroes Program?

 The Red Cross Holiday Mail for Heroes program enables Americans to “Give Something That Means Something” this holiday season.
 We are inviting the public to send cards of thanks, encouragement and holiday cheer to members of our U.S. Armed Forces, veterans and military families, many of whom will be far away from home this holiday season.

 What is the address of the P.O.
 Box for the program?

 There is no longer a national P.O.
 Box for the program.
 Instead, Holiday Mail for Heroes is being conducted at the Red Cross office in your local community.
 Check with your local Red Cross for times and locations of events and for opportunities to get involved.